Modularity of generating series of divisors on unitary Shimura varieties: Toroidal compactification

 The point of this discussion is to allow us, eventually, to show that the Fourier-Jacobi coefficients of Borcherds products, expressed in the classical way as holomorphic functions satisfying certain transformation laws, have algebraic meaning.
 More precisely, the following discussion will be used to deduce the algebraic statement of Proposition \ref{prop:algebraic BFJ} from the analytic statement of Proposition \ref{prop:ortho FJ formula}.

 Consider the commutative diagram

 Here the isomorphisms are those of Propositions \ref{prop:boundary uniformization} and \ref{prop:second moduli iso}, and the vertical arrow on the left is the surjection of Proposition \ref{prop:mixed connected}.
 The bottom horizontal arrow is defined as the unique function making the diagram commute.
-It is a bijection, and is given explicitly by the following recipe: Each $a\in \widehat{\kk}^\times$ determines a projective $\co_\kk$-module
+It is a bijection, and is given explicitly by the following recipe: recalling the $\co_\kk$-module $\mathfrak{n}$ of (\ref{easy graded}), each $a\in \widehat{\kk}^\times$ determines a projective $\co_\kk$-module

 of rank one, and the elliptic curve $E^{(a)}$ has complex points

 For each $a\in \widehat{\kk}^\times$ there is a cartesian diagram

 Now suppose we have a section $\psi$ as in (\ref{test form}).
 Using the isomorphisms $\mathcal{B}_\Phi\iso E\otimes L_0$ and $\bm{\omega_\Phi} \iso \mathfrak{d}\cdot \Lie(E)^{-1}$ of Propositions \ref{prop:second moduli iso} and \ref{prop:mixed modular forms}, we view its Fourier-Jacobi coefficients